 - Disseminate information and results of ICOMBO research projects particularly via Twin Research.

 - Promote membership of ICOMBO to multiple birth organisations worldwide.

-The International Council of Multiple Birth Organizations (formerly COMBO) was formed at the 1980 ISTS Congress, held in Jerusalem.
+The International Council of Multiple Birth Organisations (formerly COMBO) was formed at the 1980 ISTS Congress, held in Jerusalem.
 Between 1980 to 1986 international liaison between COMBO members developed including exchange of newsletters, resources, and research.
-At the 1992 ISTS Congress in Japan, multiple-birth organizations worked together to begin compiling a Declaration of Rights and Statement of Needs for Twins and Higher Order Multiples.
+At the 1992 ISTS Congress in Japan, multiple-birth organisations worked together to begin compiling a Declaration of Rights and Statement of Needs for Twins and Higher Order Multiples.
 This declaration was formally adopted by COMBO members at the 1995 ISTS Congress, held in Richmond, VA.
 A new management structure for COMBO was approved at the 1998 Congress in Helsinki, and COMBO was ratified as a working group of ISTS.
-During the 2010 Congress in Seoul Korea, COMBO formally changed their name to the International Council of Multiple Birth Organizations (ICOMBO) to better reflect their global reach.
+During the 2010 Congress in Seoul Korea, COMBO formally changed their name to the International Council of Multiple Birth Organisations (ICOMBO) to better reflect their global reach.

 Board of Directors